spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 #### Next steps
 - Modeling & Evaluation :
+    -- Understand why the feature contribution varies across the 2 models by traversing through the trees and decisions therein.
     -- Evaluate XGBoost without PCA and how it performs on the complete set of dimensions -- Use dimension reduction techniques that preserve interpretability, such as factor analysis -- Use other feature selection methods (RFE, SelectKBest) instead of PCA and run the models again.